Show

 Replace the author across the history of commits, using a single command.

-See MichaelCurrin/rewrite-git-author repo.
+See my MichaelCurrin/rewrite-git-author repo.